-The work doesn’t stop here, however!
-There are plenty more extra speed optimization tactics which can eke out extra performance on your site.
+The work doesn’t stop here, though.
+There are plenty more extra speed optimization tactics that can eke out extra performance on your site.

-We’re now finished optimizing our site and can wrap up!
+We’ve now finished optimizing our site, and can wrap up!

-The tripartite approach of WordPress site management through backups, security and optimization will keep your WordPress site healthy.
+The three-part approach to WordPress site management of backups, security and optimization will keep your WordPress site healthy.

-There is, of course, a lot more you can do than what is covered here.
-This is especially true for website optimization: you’ll want to read our full speed optimization guide for further details.
+There is, of course, a lot more you can do than what's covered here.
+This is especially true for website optimization: You’ll want to read our full speed optimization guide for further details.